Looking after your eyes

 Should my children have eye tests?

 Eye tests are an essential health check, they can help detect eye problems before a child has noticed changes in their sight.
-Babies usually have their eyes tested at 8 months by the GP, however children can be tested at any age.
-Good vision is essential to your child's development and for progress at school.
+Babies usually have their eyes checked as part of their newborn health checks by the GP and vision screening should take place when your child is in Foundation stage (Reception class).
+Children can have sight tests before they can recognize letters and Optometrists usually recommend that 2-3 years is a good time to start familiarizing them with visits to the Optician.
+Monitoring vision is essential to your child's development and for progress at school.
 If there are members of your family with eye problems, talk to your doctor or optometrist (optician).
 Children under 16, and people aged 18 or under and in full-time education are entitled to free NHS eye tests.

 What if I have been told that there is nothing more that can be done?